 An acceptable grout joint size is primarily the function of two key factors:

 1) a true and level surface in which the tile is being installed over, and

 2) the range in facial dimensions of the tiles within the field of the installation.

-Other important factors include the basic rule of thumb that the more level the surface plain, the narrower the grout joint can be held.
+Other important factors include the basic rule of thumb that the more level the surface plane, the narrower the grout joint can be held.
 Also, the grout joint can be held narrower if there is little irregularity in sizing from tile to tile.
-For example, rectified tiles (tiles produced with a square edge that tend to have little deviation in size) allow for narrower joints.
-Rustic, irregular size tiles and tiles with a hand-molded or hand-crafted look, on the other hand, are usually set with a wider joint.
+For example, rectified tiles (tiles produced with a square edge and little deviation in size) allow for narrower joints.
+Rustic, irregular size tiles and tiles with a hand-molded or hand-crafted look, on the other hand, require a wider joint.

 The width of the grout joint between the tiles is important for both aesthetic and structural purposes.
-A good discussion with your tile setter can determine the best width for your project and will lead to the look you desire.
+A discussion with your tile setter can determine the best width for your project and will lead to the look you desire.